Credit Card Do’s and Don’ts During the Holidays

 The holidays are a busy time, making it prime time for identity thieves to take advantage of unsuspecting victims.
 Monitor your credit regularly to make sure there's no strange activity going on.

-If you find a purchase or other action on one of your credit card accounts that you don't recognize, you can dispute it with the credit reporting agencies and freeze your credit to stop further fraud.
+If you find a purchase or other action on one of your credit card accounts that you don't recognize, you have the right to dispute it with the credit reporting agencies and freeze your credit to stop further fraud.

 Experian's free credit monitoring tool can help you keep track of your FICO® Score and Experian credit report.
 You'll also get real-time alerts when changes are made to your credit report, so you'll know quickly if something is off.